 These classes do not correspond to the temperature of the transported product, they are generally lower to account for.
 Depending on the use for which the belt is intended, the manufacturer should state the class to be used for assessing compliance with this Indian Standard.
-For higher than the above-specified material temperature, user may consult the manufacturer for an alternative grade and should agree on alternate temperature of ageing and /or duration.
+For higher than the above specified material temperature, user may consult the manufacturer for an alternative grade and should agree on alternate temperature of ageing and /or duration.

 2 REFERENCES